UltraCart/rest_api_v2_sdk_csharp/docs/ItemApi.md

             try
             {
-                // Retrieve a list of item inventories ItemInventorySnapshotResponse result = apiInstance.RestItemInventorySnapshotResponse();
+                // Retrieve a list of item inventories.
+This method may be called once every 15 minutes.
+More than that will result in a 429 response.
+                ItemInventorySnapshotResponse result = apiInstance.RestItemInventorySnapshotResponse();
                 Debug.WriteLine(result);
             }